Mucormycosis

 • Most people are given high doses of amphotericin B intravenously, and surgery is done to remove infected and dead tissue.

 Many different species of fungi can cause mucormycosis.
-They belong to a large group of molds called Mucorales.
+These species belong to a large group of molds called Mucorales.
 These molds include Rhizopus, Rhizomucor, and Mucor.
 Each species causes similar symptoms.

-These molds are common in the environment and include many common bread molds.
+These molds are commonly found in soil, fallen leaves, compost, animal waste, and air and include many common bread molds.
 People probably breathe in the spores of these molds all the time.
-However, these molds usually do not cause infection.
-Mucormycosis typically occurs when one of the following is present:
+However, these molds usually do not cause infection in people with a healthy immune system.

-When the infection results from spores entering through a break in the skin, it affects the skin—a form called cutaneous mucormycosis.
-This form usually occurs in people with a normal immune system when contaminated soil comes in contact with broken skin, as may occur during earthquakes or other natural disasters or in people injured in blast injuries during combat.
+When the infection results from spores entering through a break in or injury to the skin, it causes cutaneous mucormycosis.
+This form can occur in people with a healthy immune system if soil containing spores comes in contact with a wound, as may occur during earthquakes or other natural disasters or in people injured in blast injuries during combat.

 Symptoms of Mucormycosis

-Mucormycosis in the lungs causes severe symptoms, including fever, cough, and difficulty breathing.
+Pulmonary mucormycosis causes severe symptoms, including high fever, cough, and difficulty breathing.
+Without treatment, pulmonary mucormycosis is fatal.

-In mucormycosis skin infections, the area around the break in the skin may be warm, red, swollen, and painful.
+In cutaneous mucormycosis, the area around the break in the skin may be warm, red, swollen, and painful.
 People may have a fever.
 Ulcers or blisters may form, and the infected tissue may turn black.

 Diagnosis of Mucormycosis